 Sling TV is based in the U.S. and you can watch anything from on-demand content to live TV and sports.
 However, there are two content packages to choose from that are aimed to suit different people: Sling Orange and Sling Blue.
 Each costs $35 per month, and while they do share some of the same channels, there are a few differences.

 Sling Orange has 32 channels and is geared toward those who want to watch NCAA football and family content.
-You get Disney-owned networks, such as the Disney Channel, Freeform and ESPN, as well as some secondary channels.
+You get Disney-owned networks, such as the Disney Channel, Freeform and ESPN, as well as some secondary channels (read our guide on how to watch ESPN on Roku).

 Sling Blue has 43 channels and is aimed more at those who want to watch pro football, like the NFL, and local news channels.
 You don’t get any of the Disney-owned networks, but you do get more channels overall and several local channels like Fox and NBC.